AleksPrz/pokedex/README.md

 # Pokédex

-This project is a graphical interface built in Java that provides information about the basic characteristics of Pokémon up to the ninth generation.
+The project is a Java application that provides information about the basic characteristics of Pokémon up to the ninth generation.
 The app uses a local csv file as a data source.
-The data was obtained directly from [https://pokeapi.co/](https://pokeapi.co/) This was a school project for my third semester of software engineering.
-I only translated the interface to english so the source code has some variable names in spanish.
+The data was obtained directly from [https://pokeapi.co/](https://pokeapi.co/).

+This was a school project for my third semester of software engineering.
+I only translated the interface to English, so the source code has some variable names in spanish.

 ## Features
 **Search**: The app provides a search tab where users can enter the name or id of a Pokémon to get detailed information.
 <table>